 The zebra smiled.
 “I didn't mean to offend.
 Twilight Sparkle is your friend?”

-Trixie blinked at the stranger, the unusual speaking throwing her off for a second.
+Trixie blinked at the stranger.
+The unusual speaking threw her off for a second.
 “What?
 Oh, uh, yes.
 Why do you ask?”

 The zebra held out a hoof in greeting.
-“Zecora is my name, from Ponyville I came.
-Worried for Twilight I have been, many odd things I've seen.”
+“Zecora is my name; from Ponyville I came.
+Worried for Twilight I have been, and many odd things I have seen.”

 Trixie shook the hoof a little uncertainly.
 “Odd things?”

 Zecora nodded.
-“In the forest she's been at night, running from my sight.
-Warned her I did at the fair, but she wouldn't listen there.”
+“In the forest she has been at night, running and hiding from my sight.
+Warned her did I at the fair, but she wouldn't listen here nor there.”

 Trixie sighed.
 “Well, she won't listen to me either if that’s what you’re thinking.
 What did you want me to do?”

-Zecora looked at her as she stood up.
-"Keep an eye on her, through the owl we may confer.”
+Zecora looked at her as she stood up again.
+“Keep a close eye on her.
+Through the owl we may confer.”

-The following night Twilight had come down from the attic along with that hellish mare covered as she always was in a black, concealing cloak.
+The following night, Twilight had come down from the attic along with that hellish mare covered as she always was in a black, all-concealing cloak.
 They had left together, Twilight assuring Trixie that she wouldn't be gone long.
 Trixie was shivering for hours after.
 Something about that mare in the cloak freaked her out something fierce, but she couldn't explain it.

 That was also when the disappearances began.

 Trixie picked up today's paper and flipped through the pages.
-She didn't get out much any more, she didn't want to be away in case Twilight decided to make a rare visit, especially since the chilling news began, but she had the local mailmare bring the paper and the most basic necessities every morning, especially since the chilling news began to appear.
-She almost hoped there would be nothing this time, but her hopes were dashed.
+She didn't get out much anymore.
+She didn't want to be away in case Twilight decided to make a rare visit, especially since the chilling news began, but she had arranged for the local mailmare to bring the daily paper and the most basic necessities every morning.

 Twilight looked at her, then down at the paper before looking back up.
 “Yes, I've heard.
-I do follow the news, you know " She sighed.
-"I'm sorry, Trixie.
+I do follow the news, you know.”
+She sighed and shook her head.
+“I'm sorry, Trixie.
 I didn’t mean to snap like that.
 And I’m sorry for being gone so much, too.”

 Trixie gave her a cold look.
 “That's not it, although that bothers me too.
 Tell me what's going on.”

 Twilight looked hurt and picked up the paper.
 “What are you implying here?”

 Twilight threw the paper on the desk and broke her off angrily.
 “Are you suggesting I would do such a thing?”
 Trixie hesitated just long enough for Twilight to pick up on it.
 “I see.
-Well if that's how you think of me, then I guess I'll just be getting my things.”
+Well, if that's how you think of me, then I guess I'll just be getting my things.”

-Twilight disappeared up the stairs before Trixie could respond.
-She returned a minute later with a saddle bag over her shoulders and gave Trixie a hurt look.
+Twilight disappeared in a bright flash before Trixie could respond.
+She returned a minute later from upstairs with a saddle bag over her shoulders and gave Trixie a hurt look.

 Trixie ran out after Twilight, but she was gone.
-The blue unicorn collapsed on the street outside, crying.
+Trixie collapsed on the street outside, crying.